yramgu/yramgu.github.io/_static/IQ-modulation/IQ-modulation.rst

 ----------------

 The first type of impairment is the DC offset.
-If :math:`I` and/or :math:`Q` exhibit a DC offset, this will shift the whole constellation in a certain direction (constellation (b) with an offset of 0.25).
+If :math:`I` and/or :math:`Q` exhibit a DC offset, this will shift the whole constellation in a certain direction (constellation (b) with an offset of 0.25 on both channels).
 A DC offset will have another nasty consequence: LO leakage.

 To show this let's define